 Use the steps in this article to successfully moderate a brainwriting session and try a few different brainwriting methods to see which one works best for your team.
 You’ll be amazed at the big hairy problems you and your team are able to solve.

 Hope these tips will get you started on your brainwriting sessions.
-Share your thoughts in comments below!
+Share your thoughts in the comments below!